-On 20 Nov 14, AAT submitted a response to an European Financial Reporting Advisory Group (EFRAG) consultation document on the Amendments to IAS 27 - Equity Method in Separate Financial Statements
+On 20 Nov 14, AAT submitted a response to an European Financial Reporting Advisory Group (EFRAG) consultation in respect of Amendments to IAS 27 - Equity Method in Separate Financial Statements

-In the 2011 Agenda Consultation, the IASB received requests to reinstate an option, which was removed in 2003, that allowed an entity to report investments in subsidiaries or associates using the equity method (or cost or fair value) in its separate financial statements.
-This option had been removed as part of the IASB's improvements project to reduce the number of accounting policy options available.
-The IASB concluded that there was strong support from many interested parties to allow the use of the equity method in separate financial statements to account for investments in subsidiaries, joint ventures and associates.
+In the 2011 Agenda Consultation, the IASB received requests to reinstate an option, previously removed and that allowed an entity to report investments in subsidiaries or associates using the equity method (or cost or fair value) in its separate financial statements.

+In its response AAT stated that it was supportive of IASB's proposal to reinstate the use of the equity method in separate financial statements to account for investments in subsidiaries, joint ventures and associates.